-Now you need to add the PowerApps license to a user.
+Make sure that the Dynamics 365 Guides license is assigned to a user.
 To do that, in the left pane, select Users, select Active users, and then select the check box for the user you want to add.

 In the Guides Account screen, select the Edit button next to Product licenses.

-In the Product licenses screen, turn the Dynamics 365 Guides and Microsoft PowerApps Plan 2 sliders to On, and then select Save.
+In the Product licenses screen, turn the Dynamics 365 Guides slider to On, and then select Save.

-Go to the PowerApps Admin Center, and sign in with the user credentials created when you signed up for the preview.
+Go to the PowerApps Admin Center, and sign in with the user credentials provided when you signed up for the preview.

 In the PowerApps Admin Center, select New environment.